 If you are currently outside of Thailand, then you can certainly do your research online and even book an apartment.
-I will explain why I don’t think the latter is not a good idea, but let’s go into that part for a moment first.
+I will explain why I think the latter one is not a good idea, but let’s get into that part for a moment first.

 The other problem with researching on the internet is that you can’t know about potential noise from construction, cleanliness, air quality, view from the apartment, restaurants (sure, there are street vendors and small restaurants everywhere, but that doesn’t necessarily mean that you like their taste), parks, cafes, bars and so on.

 I think it’s okay to do some research on the internet, so that you get a first impression of the types of apartments (studio, 1 bedroom, 2 bedroom etc.) as well as the price ranges (see below).
 Some of the most popular sites are: